Moving to Costa Rica and the “Pura Vida” Lifestyle

 • Up to 50% of your benefits will be taxed if your income is greater than $25,000

-• Up to 85% of your benefits can be taxable if either of the following situations applies:
+• Up to 85% of your benefits can be taxable if either of these situations applies:

 • The total of one-half of your benefits and all your other income is more than $34,000 ($44,000 if you are married filing jointly)